katemihalikova/n-gauge-fleet/readme.md

 * 🚃 Motorization
   * Ⓜ️ Motorized (M car - can move on its own)
   * ⚪ Non-motorized (T car - can't move on its own)
-* 🚨 Front and rear lights
+* ☀️ Front lights / 🚨 Rear lights / 💡 Interior lights
   * ✔️ Equipped out of the box (or box contains all parts)
   * 🟥 Not equipped out of the box but can be added using official extra parts
   * ✅ Equipped using official extra parts
   * ❌ Not supported (except DIY)
-  * ☑ Equipped using DIY
-  * ❓ Unknown
-* 💡 Interior lights
-  * ✔️ Equipped out of the box (or box contains all parts)
-  * 🟥 Not equipped out of the box but can be added using official extra parts
-  * ✅ Equipped using official extra parts
-  * ❌ Not supported (except DIY)
-  * ☑ Equipped using DIY
+  * ☑️ Equipped using DIY
   * ❓ Unknown